 Sophie Daniel, under the name Jek Hyde, is among the most notable penetration testers, having live-tweeted a physical pen-test in 2017.
 Organizations hire Sophie, and others like her, to break into their company and report back their findings.
 This work is usually shrouded in secrecy, but Sophie, a former journalist, writes about her experiences offering a fascinating insight into this hidden world.

 If you’ve watched USA Network’s Mr Robot, then you might have shrugged this account off as guerrilla marketing for the well-received show.
 However, the name and Twitter handle (a reference to the show’s fictional hacking collective) are just a homage.
-Instead, this account belongs to a French security researcher.
-The anonymity is necessary as they often publicly shame companies into acknowledging and fixing security flaws.
+Instead, this account belongs to a French security researcher Robert Baptiste.
+He often publicly shames companies into acknowledging and fixing security flaws.

 This is known as grey hat hacking, where the methods are questionable but the intent isn’t malicious.
 Their efforts have yielded high profile results.
 After publicizing flaws in the Indian messaging app Kimbho, the story was picked up by international media including the BBC, and the app withdrawn.